-In 1917 Sanger was imprisoned for distributing family planning information.
+In 1917, Sanger was imprisoned for distributing family planning information.
 At least 30 states had criminal restrictions against selling or distributing contraceptive devices and some even made it illegal to counsel married couples on family planning and birth control.
-Pincus had his laboratory in Massachusetts and the time of the request fulfilling it may have been a felony.
+Pincus had his laboratory in Massachusetts, and at the time of the request fulfilling it may have been a felony.

 At the time of the request, Sanger sought a pill that would impede contraception without other forms of intervention.
 She wanted something safe, inexpensive and unobtrusive.
 Pincus believed he could deliver and did.

-The fear of side effects by regulators delayed the widespread use but doctors who prescribed the ‘pill’ did not report any safety concerns.
-In 1965 the U.S. Supreme Court in Griswald v.
-Connecticut eviscerated state laws against the dissemination of contraception and birth Sanger and Pincus saw the success of the fruits of their labor before the passed on.
+The fear of side effects by regulators delayed widespread use, but doctors who prescribed the ‘pill’ did not report any safety concerns.
+In 1965, the U.S. Supreme Court in Griswald v.
+Connecticut eviscerated state laws against the dissemination of contraception and both Sanger and Pincus saw the success of the fruits of their labor before they passed on.